 -Dsonar.qualitygate.wait=true parameter to the scanner in the

 This will make the analysis step poll SonarQube regularly until the quality gate is computed.
 This will increase your pipeline duration.
 Note that, if the quality gate is red, this will make the analysis step fail, even if the actual analysis itself is successful.
 We advise only using this parameter when necessary (for example, to block a deployment pipeline if the quality gate is red).
-It should not be used to report the quality gate status in a pull request, as this is already done with pull request decoration.
+It should not be used to report the quality gate status in a pull request.

 You can set the

 sonar.qualitygate.timeout property to an amount of time (in seconds) that the scanner should wait for a report to be processed.
 The default is 300 seconds.